cyberpacifists/redteam/README.md

 ## Usage

-### First start the database

-1. Run `docker-compose -f docker-compose-db.yml up --build -t 2`

-(persistence is disabled, removing the container will reset the data)
+1. Start the database: `docker-compose -f docker-compose-db.yml up -t 2` (persistence is disabled, removing the container will reset the data)

-### Start director and workers
+1. Start director and workers: `docker-compose -f docker-compose-workers.yml up -t 2`

-1. Run `docker-compose up --build -t 2`
+1. Start the director: `docker-compose up --build -t 2`

 If you want to debug the state of the database or perform manual actions in metasploit, you can connect to the